baccuslab/pyret/README.md

 Documentation
 -------------
-For more info and documentation, see the [pyret website](http://baccuslab.github.io/pyret/)
+For more info and documentation, see the [pyret documentation](http://pyret.readthedocs.org/en/latest/)

 Demo
 ----
-For a demo of how to do analysis using `pyret`, check out the html file and corresponding ipython notebook in the `demo/` folder.
+(coming soon) For a demo of how to do analysis using `pyret`, check out the html file and corresponding ipython notebook in the `demo/` folder.

 Contributing
 ------------